vrraj/chat-with-rag/README.md

 It is permitted to **run, modify, and fork** the code for non-commercial use.

 **Redistribution, sublicensing, or commercial use** of this project or derivative works **requires explicit written permission** from the author.
+© 2025 Rajkumar Velliavitil — All Rights Reserved